kde-intro/jmeter-json-schema-assertion-plugin/README.md

 ## Roadmap
 - [ ] Add schema generation (from/based on a response)
 - [ ] Integrate JSON & XML Scheme Assertions in one component (add radio-box / autodetection ? - protocol type switching)
+- [ ] Add support of variables / properties - pass json schema by variable (or/and properties)

 ## Troubleshooting